CogComp/cogcomp-nlp/README.md

 This project collects a number of core libraries for Natural Language Processing (NLP) developed by the University of Illinois' [Cognitive Computation Group](https://cogcomp.cs.illinois.edu).

+Each library contains detailed readme and instructions on how to use it.
+In addition the javadoc of the whole project is available [here](http://cogcomp.cs.illinois.edu/software/doc/apidocs/).

 CogComp's main NLP libraries

   - [illinois-core-utilities](core-utilities/README.md)